stassa/louise/README.md

 #### Learning the "ancestor" relation

-Louise learns Prolog programs from examples, background knowledge and second order clause templates called _metarules_.
+Louise learns Prolog programs from examples, background knowledge and second order logic clauses called _metarules_.
 Together, examples, background knowledge and metarules form the elements of a _MIL problem_.

 Louise expects the elements of a MIL problem to be in an _experiment file_ with a standard format.
 The following is an example showing how to use Louise to